surhud/pevolve/_sources/installation.txt

     $ ./setup_requirements.sh

 If all goes well, then pevolve should be installed in the install directory inside pevolve.
+One final step is to check the instructions.txt file generated by the installer.
+It suggests modifications to your ~/.bashrc file so that the new executables and files are in your path.
+Some of the common cases are:

-Now add the directory where pevolve was installed to you PYTHONPATH variable and the current directory to the PATH variable.
+Add the directory where pevolve was installed to your PYTHONPATH variable.

 .. sourcecode:: bash

     $ export PYTHONPATH=$PYTHONPATH:`pwd`/install/lib/python2.7/site-packages
-    $ export PATH=$PATH:`pwd`
+    $ export PATH=$PATH:`pwd`/install/bin

 Please modify the python path in the code above depending upon your system install.
-Check installlog.txt to see the path to pevolve for example.
+Check instructions.txt to see the path to pevolve for example.

-If the installer had to install gsl on your system then you need to add the path where gsl was installed to your LD_LIBRARY_PATH environment variable.
+If the installer had to install gsl on your system then instructions.txt will ask you to add the path where gsl was installed to your LD_LIBRARY_PATH environment variable.

 .. sourcecode:: bash